 The answer comes from conflict.
 The conflict White constantly faces keeps us coming back for more; we relate to White because we've seen the impossible choices he's been forced to make.
 The conflict he feels resonates all the more deeply with us when there is nothing before him but bad options.

 Conflict is a central tenet of screenwriting, and it's what motivates us to keep watching a story.
+We want to see who will win.

 Good conflict enters a story when two characters strive towards the same goal, but both can't have it at once.
 Better conflict occurs when characters' goals are mutually exclusive.
 Imagine a scene where a Nazi Colonel is on a mission to find and kill refugee Jews in France.
 The Colonel sits opposite a dairy farmer whose goal is to hide and protect the refugee Jews on his farm.
 Since both characters cannot possibly get what they want, we're left with have the most intense milk-drinking scene in cinematic history.